joshtch/dotfiles/README.md

 Make a branch of focus.vim that removes the annoying mapping and clears unnamed buffers when focusmode is toggled

-Figure out how to put plugins in separate file to be sourced
+Figure out how to put plugins in separate file to be sourced.

 Install:

-kana/vim-smartinput

 (Maybe)
 https://github.com/troydm/easybuffer.vim